-A dog scratching ear can be a sign of many underlying conditions.
+A dog scratching its ear can be a sign of many underlying conditions.
 Here are some of the most common causes of itchy ears in dogs.

 Ear Mites.
 Ear mites are parasites that live in the dog’s ear canals and feed on cerumen (ear wax).
-Ear mites are infectious, meaning they are spread from one dog to another.
+Ear mites in dogs are infectious, meaning they are spread from one dog to another.
 A dog with ear mites will have excess ear wax with an unusually dark or even black color.
 Managing ear mites requires help from a veterinarian.